12 Strategies To Get Your Customers To Pay Earlier

 8. Switch to electronic invoicing

-Among the most common reasons customers don’t pay on time is because their invoice came in late.
-By moving to electronic or online invoicing, these customers can no longer say their “invoice didn’t arrive” as it is always sent to them AUTOMATICALLY as soon as an order is placed - even better if they can log in and see it in a system in real-time.
-What’s good with modern online invoicing tools is they can send out payment reminders and can even link to digital payment systems, allowing you to charge your customers instantly.
+Many platforms, like Ordermentum, allow you to charge your customers instantly.
 This is a win-win situation for you and your customers since both of you can finally focus more on your work.
-Xero (one of our integration partners) has a really exciting function where you can link your account to your customer's Xero account, which means your invoice goes straight into their system, listed in their accounts payable.
+Xero (one of our integration partners) has a function where you can link your account to your customer's Xero account, which means your invoice goes straight into their system and will be listed in their accounts payable.

 9. Adopt an ordering and payments platform

-If you want to see more of how Ordermentum can help you get paid faster and how it can improve your cash flow, you can request a demo here.
+See how Ordermentum can help you get paid faster and drastically improve cashflow.
+Request a demo here.

 10. Reward the customers who pay on time